×

 What if I get federal benefits by check-the traditional way?

 Unfortunately, a bank doesn’t have to protect benefits in the account if they’re deposited via check.
 So if a debt collector wins a judgment against you, the bank will be able to freeze your entire account balance.
 This could be a major hardship.
 The only way to unfreeze it and get access to your money will be to go to court.
 You’ll have to prove that the sources of the deposits are federal government benefits.
-So, to protect yourself, you should strongly consider switching to direct deposit or a preloaded benefit card, if you haven’t already.
+So, to protect yourself, you should h2ly consider switching to direct deposit or a preloaded benefit card, if you haven’t already.

 Are there exceptions to this?